Virtual Cockpit

 - Try the compass with phone vertical, then flat on a table

-- Record a drive and view it in Google Earth
+- Record a drive with FDR and view it in Google Earth

 - Force-close the app during recording — is the track still saved?